angular/components/guides/v15-mdc-migration.md

 # Migrating to MDC-based Angular Material Components

-In Angular Material v15, many of the components have been rewritten to be based on the official [Material Design Components for Web (MDC)](https://github.com/material-components/material-components-web).
+In Angular Material v15, many of the components have been refactored to be based on the official [Material Design Components for Web (MDC)](https://github.com/material-components/material-components-web).
-The components in the following packages have been rewritten:
+The components from the following imports have been refactored:
 * @angular/material/autocomplete
 * @angular/material/button
 * @angular/material/card